bkoelman/ResharperCodeContractNullabilityFxCop/README.md

 * Rebuild your solution

 Instead of adding the JetBrains package, you can [put the annotation definitions directly in your source code](https://www.jetbrains.com/resharper/help/Code_Analysis__Annotations_in_Source_Code.html).
+In that case, it's recommended to set both the `conditional` and `internal` options checked.

 ![Analyzer in action](https://github.com/bkoelman/ResharperCodeContractNullabilityFxCop/blob/gh-pages/images/fxcop-analyzer-in-action.png)